noahsc0tt/random-tui-screensaver/README.md

 ## Usage

-Run the name of the executable, such as `screensaver`
+Run the name of the executable

 ## Aliases